LearneringHack/website/team.md

 # Meet The Team

-We are Notre Dame high school students who are passionate about technology, and it's accessibility.
+We are students at Notre Dame High School San Jose who are passionate about technology and its accessibility.